-Her previous experience extends to working as a Consulting Lawyer in the Aviation Team at Carneys Lawyers and as an Evidence Specialist at Dodkin McBride Litigation Support.
+Her previous experience extends to working as an Associate at Levitt Robinson Solicitors in the Class Action and Commercial Litigation Teams, a Consulting Lawyer in the Aviation Team at Carneys Lawyers and as an Evidence Specialist at Dodkin McBride Litigation Support.

-Svetlana is the Immediate Past Chair of the Business Law Committee and has been the Young Lawyers representative on the Law Society Business Law Committee for the past two and a half years.
+Svetlana is the Immediate Past Chair of the Business Law Committee and served as the Young Lawyers representative on the Law Society Business Law Committee for two and a half years.

-In addition to her Postgraduate Law Degree, Svetlana holds a Masters of Law (Corporate and Commercial Law).
+In addition to her Posgraduate Law Degree, Svetlana holds a Masters of Law (Corporate and Commercial Law).